microsoft/AirSim/docs/px4_sitl.md

     to be disabled using: `"TcpIp": ""`.
 Note also that on older versions of PX4 the ground control port is not printed, in that case set it to 14556.

-6. Run Unreal environment and it should connect to SITL via UDP.
+6. Now run your Unreal AirSim environment and it should connect to SITL PX4 via UDP.
 You should see a bunch of messages from the SITL PX4 window from things like `[mavlink]` and `[commander]` and so on.
-The following messages tell you that AirSim is connected
+Specifically, the following messages tell you that AirSim is connected properly:
-properly:
     ```
     INFO  [simulator] Simulator connected on UDP port 14560
     INFO  [mavlink] partner IP: 127.0.0.1